 To summarize I would like to go to Nobu again and order a few more different things.
 It’s impossible to order lots of dishes with just two of us dining, perhaps going in a bigger group would warrant a bit more variety.
 Service was faultless, with the waiter more than happy to explain the menu.
 The cool and swanky setting makes Nobu a very desirable place to eat at for those with adventurous palates, and a great choice for a special night out.

-Halal status: Halal meat available if ordered 48 hours in advance.
-Alcohol: Yes, Pork: Yes
+Halal status: No halal meat available even if ordered in advance Alcohol: Yes, Pork: Yes

 Address: Nobu Berkeley St, 15 Berkeley Street, London W1J 8DY